US tells companies not to overlook qualified Americans

 While enforcement of visa abuses is not new, the aggressive position on the H-1B program is a different approach.
 White House spokesman Sean Spicer also addressed the issue at the beginning of his daily press briefing, saying the administration will crack down on businesses that discriminate against U.S. workers by using the visa program to hire foreigners.

 Yet, the crackdown comes as no surprise.
-President Donald Trump promised to "end forever the use of the H-1B as a cheap labor program."
+President Donald Trump promised as a candidate for office to "end forever the use of the H-1B as a cheap labor program."
 A draft proposal circulated in January promised to review existing regulations, find ways to allocate visas more efficiently and ensure that beneficiaries are "the best and the brightest."

 Trump has yet to issue that order; the enforcement effort announced Monday could be an interim measure while a broader overhaul is worked out.